ranga4all1/de-retail-sales/README.md

 ## Steps

+1. Setup Google Cloud Platform (GCP)

+    - In Google Cloud console, create a Google Cloud Platform (GCP) project

+    - Create a service account key to enable services used in this project to access your GCP account.
+When creating the key, use the following settings:

+        - Select the project you created in the previous step.
+            - Click "Create Service Account".
+            - Give it any name you like and click "Create".
+            - For the Role, choose below roles, then click "Continue".
+                - Viewer + Storage Admin + Storage Object Admin + BigQuery Admin + Artifact registry reader + Artifact registry writer + Cloud run developer + Cloud SQL Admin + Service account token creator
+            - click "Done".

+            Note: In case you of permissions issues, you can add "owner" role and test.
+Once it works, move back to granular access by adding only missing roles.

+        - After you create your service account, download keys.
+            - Select your service account from the list.
+            - Select the "Keys" tab.
+            - In the drop down menu, select "Create new key".
+            - Leave the "Key Type" as JSON.
+            - Click "Create" to create the key and download/rename/save the key file as `my-creds.json`.

-1. Clone this repo to your dev system(loacl or GitHub Codespace, VM in cloud etc.)
+2. Clone this repo to your dev system(loacl or GitHub Codespace, VM in cloud etc.)
     ```
     git clone https://github.com/ranga4all1/de-retail-sales.git
     cd de-retail-sales
+    mkdir creds
     ```
+    -  Copy `my-creds.json` to your dev system in `creds` folder.

+    Note: Never upload/share credentials to internet/GitHub etc. This can be prevented by adding `creds` folder to `.gitignore`

-1. Build GCP infra using terraform.
+3. Build GCP infra using terraform.
     - Check that terraform is installed.
 If not, install terraform using this [link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
     ```
     terraform --version